confluentinc/schema-registry/docs/avro.rst

 Backward Compatibility
 ^^^^^^^^^^^^^^^^^^^^^^

-``BACKWARD`` compatibility means that data encoded with an older schema can be read with a newer schema.
+``BACKWARD`` compatibility means that data produced with an older schema can be read by consumers written to use a newer schema.
-When the new schema is backward compatible with the old schema, it means that new consumers that were written to use the new schema can also process events written with the old schema.
+For example, if there are three schemas for a subject that change in order `X-2`, `X-1`, and `X` then ``BACKWARD`` compatibility ensures that consumers using the newest schema `X` can process data written by producers using schema `X` or `X-1`, but not necessarily `X-2`.

 An example of a backward compatible change is a removal of a field.
 A consumer that was developed to process events without this field will be able to process events written with the old schema and contain the field – the consumer will just ignore that field.

 Consider the case where all the data in Kafka is also loaded into HDFS, and we want to run SQL queries (e.g., using Apache Hive) over all the data.
 Here, it is important that the same SQL queries continue to work even as the data is